 |Web Browsers||Chrome, Firefox, Opera.|

-Next, we have Android and iOS, which are covered with native apps.
-And it’s also interesting to note that a number of Web browser extensions are present.
+Next, we have Android and iOS, which are also covered by native apps.
+It’s also interesting to note that a number of Web browser extensions are present.
 However, these work as proxies.
 This means that you should avoid them if you can, as these are somewhat limited.
 Therefore, going for a native app should always be the top priority.

 Installation & Initial Configuration